-During the 1940s, a couple of Basque brothers immigrated from the French side of the Basque Pyranees mountains to Gardnerville.
+During the 1940s, a couple of Basque brothers immigrated from the French side of the Basque Pyrenees mountains to Gardnerville.
 With only a few bucks to their name, one of the brothers, by the name of Jean Lekumberry, turned to what he knew well: sheepherding in the heavy agricultural and ranching community of Gardnerville.
 By 1960, the brothers were able to purchase the J.T., and have kept the traditions—along with the name—alive.

-While Jean tended bar, his brother Pete took over as cook, working to deliver hearty family-style meals in true Basque boardinghouse form.
+While Jean tended bar, his brother Pete took over as cook, working to deliver hearty family-style meals in true Basque boarding house form.
 Jean’s wife Shirley took over the dining room, and although hard to imagine, served each multi-course meal for a whopping $1.50!
 Amid the liveliness of the J.T., Jean and Shirley brought up their three children in the restaurant, who have now taken the establishment.

 The Lekumberry family raises beef locally in the Carson Valley, producing natural grass-fed beef for the dining room’s kitchen.
-The J.T. is committed to purchasing local products whenever possible, including Winnemucca potatoes, Smith Valley onions, and meat from other neighboring Carson Valley ranches.
+The J.T.
+Basque Restaurant is committed to purchasing local products whenever possible, including Winnemucca potatoes, Smith Valley onions, and meat from other neighboring Carson Valley ranches.
 Voted Best Basque Restaurant in the Carson Valley for more than a decade running, the family establishment is open Monday through Saturday for lunch, dinner and drinks.

 J.T.
 Basque is open for lunch Mondays through Fridays from 11:30 AM to 2:00 PM and dinner from 5:– PM to 9:00 PM.
 On Saturdays, lunch is served from 11:30 AM to 2:00 PM and dinner from 4:30 PM to 9:00 PM.

 There is no cost for admission.
 Menu items are individually priced.